Nicolas Puech

-Nicolas Puech (born 1943) is a French billionaire heir and businessman, a fifth-generation descendant of fashion designer Thierry Hermès.
-He resigned from the company's supervisory board in 2014, but maintained 5% of Hermès shares.
-Puech has attempted to sell this stake, but maintains he does not have access to his shares.
+Nicolas Puech (born 1943) is a French businessman who is a fifth-generation descendant of Thierry Hermès, the founder of luxury goods company Hermès.
+He resigned from the Hermès supervisory board in 2014, but maintained over 5% of the company's shares.
+Puech has attempted to sell this stake, but has indicated that he does not have access to his shares.

-Early life
+Family

-Nicolas Puech was born in 1943 in Neuilly-sur-Seine, the son of Francis Puech and Yvonne Hermès.
-He is the brother of Bertrand Puech and the cousin of Jean-Louis Dumas.
+Puech was born in 1943 at Neuilly-sur-Seine in France, the son of Francis Puech and Yvonne Hermès.
+His mother was a great-granddaughter of Thierry Hermès.
+Puech is the brother of Bertrand Puech and the cousin of Jean-Louis Dumas.